cct-marketing/cct-technology-php-sdk/README.md

-# Campaign Wizard SDK
+# CCT Technology SDK

-PHP SDK for interaction with the Campaign Wizard API
+PHP SDK for interaction with the CCT Technology API

 ## Installation